nasa/cumulus-orca/website/docs/developer/development-guide/code/integration-tests.md

 - Use realistic routes when feasible.
 For example, ingest files to Orca instead of placing them in the bucket manually.
 - All resources, including storage mediums, should be deleted after all tests have been run.
   :::warning
-  KMS keys persist for a minimum of 7 days.
-This can be gotten around by randomizing the environment's prefix.
+  When deleted, KMS keys persist for a minimum of 7 days.
+In order to run tests more often than every 7-8 days, a randomized prefix could be used for   deployment to avoid collision errors with KMS key names within the same environment.
   :::
-- For initial setup, we do not plan on automating checking logs.
-  In the future, this may be a method of identifying point-of-failure in automated processes.
+- Initially, automated validation will not include checking Cloudwatch logs.
+Logs will be available for x days to help manually identify any errors and troubleshoot problems.
+In the future, automating searches for key phrases in Cloudwatch logs as validation may be used for identifying point-of-failure in processes.
-- Files should be run on a regular cadence.
+- Integration tests should be run on a regular cadence.
 Initial suggestion is once every 1-2 weeks.

 Some broad categories of tests are shown below.